qmonnet/whirl-offload/_posts/2016-07-15-beba-research-project.md

 6. [Open Packet Processor]({{ site.baseurl }}{% post_url
    2016-11-09-open-packet-processor %}), that extends OpenState with registers and boolean conditions on the latter.
+7. [OpenState with eBPF]({{ site.baseurl }}{% post_url
+   2017-02-21-implementing-openstate-with-ebpf %}), providing some details
+   about my implementation of two use cases (port knocking and token bucket) for OpenState and Open Packet Processor, with eBPF.
-7. Hopefully, more to come!
+8. Hopefully, more to come!

 {% comment %}
 These are work in progress, or simply post ideas